professorlust/webxr/session-creation-explainer.md

 When specifying such options, care should be taken to ensure that the default value and implementation specification will not result in unexpectedly breaking applications that don’t request the option.
 For example, implementations should not enable foveated rendering or performance optimizations that may negatively affect the correctness of an application unless the application explicitly opts-in to that behavior.

 While we could design the API to allow such exclusion, it complicates the API (i.e., adding tri-state values) and could encourage development patterns that unnecessarily exclude certain classes of devices.
+### Capability & Feature Detection
+With this proposal, there are three levels of capability/feature detection:
+1. **Session requirement(s)**
+1. **Session configuration options**
+1. Standard feature detection

+**TODO:** Expand on the first two, including the use of an interface and `XRSession` property for the first two.

+Even if a requirement and option are successfully met or a feature does not require a session option, it may be possible that an API or individual feature is not (currently) available.
+Thus, applications may need to use standard feature detection mechanisms after the session is created.
+Such mechanisms should be clearly specified in the specification for the corresponding feature.
 ### Possible Session Options
 The options defined in the first version of WebXR Device API (this repo) will continue to be limited, but we can think ahead to how the options might be used to test this proposal as well as make progress for other efforts, such as [Hit-test](https://github.com/immersive-web/hit-test).
 #### Immersive vs. Not